willfarrell/middy-rds/README.md

 }
 ```

-If you're lambda is timing out, likely your database connections are keeping the event loop open.
+If your lambda is timing out, likely your database connections are keeping the event loop open.
 Check out [do-not-wait-for-empty-event-loop](https://github.com/middyjs/middy/tree/master/packages/do-not-wait-for-empty-event-loop) middleware to resolve this.

 ## Sample usage